 - If you do click on the link, look at the URL.
 Did the link take you to where you expected?
 If not, leave the page immediately and change your password.

-For more examples of phishing emails, and to view recent phishing messages sent to campus, see the OIT Help Desk Blog
+For more examples of phishing emails, and to view recent phishing messages sent to campus, see the OIT Service Desk Blog